Investigating Massive Multilingual Pre-Trained Machine Translation Models for Clinical Domain via Transfer Learning: Introduction

-In this work, we move one step forward towards real zero-shot NMT via fine-tuning an entirely new language pair that does not exist in the deployed multilingual pre-trained language models (MPLMs).
-The MPLMs we used are from Facebook AI (Meta-AI)' s submission to WMT21 news translation task, i.e. ``wmt21-dense-24-wide-en-X'' and ``wmt21-dense-24-wide-X-en'' which were pre-trained for 7 languages Hausa (ha), Icelandic (is), Japanese (ja), Czech (cs), Russian (ru), Chinese (zh), German (de) to English (en), and backwards \cite{tran2021facebook}.
-We use a well prepared 250k pairs of English-Spanish (en-es) clinical domain corpus and demonstrate that not only it is possible to achieve real zero-shot translation on this explicit new language pair, i.e. the Spanish language is totally unseen among the languages in the MPLM, but also the domain knowledge transfer from general and mixed domain to clinical domain is very successful.
-In comparison to the massively MPLM (MMPLM) NLLB which covers Spanish as a high resource language at its pre-training stage, our zero-shot model achieves very close evaluation scores in most sub-tasks (clinical cases and clinical terms translation) and even wins NLLB in ontology concept translation task on the metric COMET \cite{rei-etal-2020-comet} using ClinSpEn2022 testing data at WMT22.
+In this work, we move one step forward towards domain-specific \textit{transfer-learning} \cite{zoph-etal-2016-transfer} for NMT via fine-tuning an entirely new language pair that does not exist in the deployed multilingual pre-trained language models (MPLMs).
+The MPLMs we used are from Facebook AI (Meta-AI)' s submission to the WMT21 news translation task, i.e. ``wmt21-dense-24-wide-en-X'' and ``wmt21-dense-24-wide-X-en'' which were pre-trained for 7 languages Hausa (ha), Icelandic (is), Japanese (ja), Czech (cs), Russian (ru), Chinese (zh), German (de) to English (en), and backward \cite{tran2021facebook}.
+We use a well-prepared 250k pairs of English-Spanish (en-es) clinical domain corpus and demonstrate that not only it is possible to achieve successful transfer-learning on this explicit new language pair, i.e. the Spanish language is totally unseen among the languages in the MPLM, but also the domain knowledge transfer from general and mixed domain to the clinical domain is very successful.
+In comparison to the massively MPLM (MMPLM) NLLB which covers Spanish as a high-resource language at its pre-training stage, our transfer-learning model achieves very close evaluation scores in most sub-tasks (clinical cases and clinical terms translation) and even wins NLLB in ontology concept translation task by the metric COMET \cite{rei-etal-2020-comet} using ClinSpEn2022 testing data at WMT22.
+This is a follow-up work reporting further findings based on our previous shared task participation \cite{han-etal-2022-examining}.